 We want all visitors at Thirlmere to experience a great day out in the beautiful landscape, but it’s really important that you can do so safely.

-In early March 2018 a large number of established trees were blown down during the extreme weather conditions.
-Some of the trees are more than 100ft tall and weigh almost five tonnes.
-This has also resulted in a lot of loose soil and boulders which have made some of the banks unstable.
+In spring 2018 a large number of established trees were blown down during the extreme weather conditions.
+Some of the trees were more than 100ft tall and weighed almost five tonnes.
+This also resulted in a lot of loose soil and boulders which have made some of the banks unstable.

-It is vital that visitors stay safe when enjoying the area, so please observe signage which is clearly displayed at the areas which have been closed while we clear and repair the damage.
-We will be working as quickly as we can and will aim to reopen the road, car parks and footpaths as soon as possible.
+It is vital that visitors stay safe while visiting Thirlmere, so please observe signage which is clearly displayed at the areas which remain closed.
+We're working as quickly as we can and will provide updates when further areas are able to re-open for public access.

 Thank you for bearing with us.